Scott Fox

-Scott Fox (born 28 June 1987) is a Scottish professional goalkeeper who plays for Cove Rangers.
-He has previously played for Celtic, East Fife, Queen of the South (twice), Dundee, Ross County, Partick Thistle, Greenock Morton and Motherwell.
+Scott Fox (born 28 June 1987) is a Scottish professional goalkeeper who is a free agent.
+He has previously played for Celtic, East Fife, Queen of the South, Dundee, Ross County, Partick Thistle, Greenock Morton, Motherwell and Cove Rangers.
 Fox was selected by Scotland National Football Team manager Gordon Strachan to be part of the national squad to face Norway in 2013.

 Club career

 Celtic

 Fox began his career at Celtic.
 However, he never made an appearance for the club.
 During his time at Celtic, he was part of the side that won the double of under-19 league and the Scottish Youth Cup in 2005 and 2006.
 On 20 August 2007, he signed for the Third Division club East Fife on loan.
 While he was at East Fife, he won the Scottish Football League Young Player of the Month Award for November 2007.
 On 15 January 2008, he agreed to move to Ayr United on loan for the rest of the season.
 However, Celtic cancelled the loan and the transfer never took place.

 With his contract at Celtic having expired in Summer 2009, Fox went on trial at Exeter City and Lincoln City.
 However, due to Celtic being entitled to a development fee and still holding his registration as he was under 23, there was no contract offer.
 Fox eventually took his case to FIFA although he ultimately lost and spent six months without playing.